PhangsTeam/sfng-docs/database_spec.md

 ##### Naming Conventions

 Individual files should represent individual galaxies or continouous maps of groups (e.g., NGC 5194/5195).
 Each file will be stored with their names given as the NED Preferred name for the object as the leading value.
 Spaces are replaced with underscores: `_` and separated from the remainder of the file name by a `.`.
 Consider the FITS data from the THINGS survey [`NGC_4826_NA_CUBE_THINGS.FITS`](http://www.mpia.de/THINGS/Data_files/NGC_4826_NA_CUBE_THINGS.FITS) should be stored as `MESSIER_064.NGC_4826_NA_CUBE_THINGS.FITS`.
 Cleaving to this naming convention will help us traverse our data both by waveband and by galaxy.
+It would also be easy to create `./data/bygalaxy/` which contains a series of galaxy names and each galaxy directory contains links to the data in the by-survey tree.

 The NED canonical name can be established directly by query NED by hand, using `astroquery` in python